AdrienOliva/Benchmark-aDNA-Mapping/Simulations/SubSampleReads/readme.md

   - Picard
   - SAMtools
   - Python
-  - All BAM/SAM files in the same location
+  - All BAM/SAM files at the same location